 3. Bosch GLM50C 165 ft Laser Measure -- Best Mid-Range

-The GLM50C is the laser measure for indoor professionals who want measurements on their phone without paying $149 for outdoor range they don't need.
-At $59, it is the best-value Bluetooth laser measure we tested.
+The GLM50C is the laser measure for indoor professionals who want measurements on their phone without paying $149 for outdoor range they don't need. at the current retailer price it is the best-value Bluetooth laser measure we tested.
 The Bosch MeasureOn app receives measurements wirelessly, organizes them by room, and calculates area and volume automatically.

 The continuous measurement mode is the feature that interior designers and space planners use most.
 Holding the trigger while walking changes the display in real time -- you can sweep across a wall and watch the measurement update live.
 For checking whether a sofa fits, confirming a window rough opening, or verifying that a run of kitchen cabinets clears a corner, continuous mode is faster than point-and-shoot.